bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-05-05-newsletter.md

   multiprocess mode with the `bitcoin-core` process spawning separate `bitcoin-wallet` and `bitcoin-gui` processes.

+- [Bitcoin Core #19521][] nearly completes the [coin statistics index project][bitcoin core coinstats] to dramatically speed up the `gettxoutsetinfo` RPC.
+Until now, the RPC defaulted to scanning the full UTXO set every time it was called, making it difficult for users to continually and quickly verify the coin supply or compare UTXO set hashes between different nodes.
+  Users can now start their nodes with the `-coinstatsindex` configuration option to begin building the coin statistics index in the background.
+Once it is synced, `gettxoutsetinfo` runs nearly instantly and users can specify a height or block hash for the statistics.
+Being able to get the statistics for a particular block will be especially useful for allowing community verification of [assumeUTXO][topic assumeutxo] chainstate archives.

 - [Bitcoin Core #21009][] removes the RewindBlockIndex logic triggered when updating a pre-segwit node (v0.13.0 or older) to a segwit-enforcing version.
 Pre-segwit nodes only processed stripped blocks that lacked the (segregated) witness